 We Are Here to Help You

-We can help you educate children with microtia and atresia more effectively, with fewer IEP’s fewer grade failures, and less strain on the classroom teachers by providing them with a refurbished bone conducting hearing assist device.
+We can help you educate children with Microtia and Aural Atresia more effectively, with fewer IEP’s fewer grade failures, and less strain on the classroom teachers by providing them with a refurbished bone conducting hearing assist device.

 What to do

 When you identify a student with Microtia and Aural Atresia, please direct their parents to our website.
 Often this is not enough to help these students receive a hearing assist device because parents sometimes do not understand, do not have the resources, or are not willing to follow-through on recommendations that you provide to them for their child.
 To resolve this issue we suggest you designate one person in your school to serve as a point of contact with us as quickly as possible.
 The best person for this role would be either your school audiologist, speech pathologist, the student’s teacher, or your school nurse.
 We would be happy to be available for a three-way conference call where one of our representatives could speak to the parents, and your school representative at the same time.
 Please have your representative print off the FERPA consent form, have the students parent sign it and then fax it back to us.

 Additional Background Information about Microtia and Aural Atresia

 Microtia and Aural Atresia are developmental problems of the external ear and ear canal.
 They are usually one sided (unilateral) but occasionally can involve both ears (bilateral).
 Most people understand that bilateral hearing loss is a profound handicap, but most are unaware of the significant handicap caused by unilateral hearing loss and how it affects a child’s ability to learn.
 These children are classified as educationally disabled by the Individuals with Disabilities Educational Act of 2004, 602(3).